llm-operator/docs/docs/source/access_control.rst

 - A user can manage organization `O` (e.g., add a new member) if the user is an ``owner`` of `O`.
 - A user can create a new organization if the user is an ``owner`` of the initial organization that is created by default.

-Please note that a user who has organization role ``reader`` role cannot access resources in the organization unless the user is added to a project in the organization.
+Please note that a user who has the ``reader`` organization role cannot access resources in the organization unless the user is added to a project in the organization.